WeyehnR/ASL-Word-Highlighter-Demo/README.md

 - Carol Neidle and Christian Vogler [2012] "A New Web Interface to Facilitate Access to Corpora: Development of the ASLLRP Data Access Interface," Proceedings of the 5th Workshop on the Representation and Processing of Sign Languages: Interactions between Corpus and Lexicon, LREC 2012, Istanbul, Turkey.
 [PDF](http://www.bu.edu/linguistics/UG/LREC2012/LREC-dai-final.pdf)

----

-## Contributing

-- Please follow best practices: avoid deep nesting, use clear names, and keep code DRY.
-- Document new functions and classes.
-- Test changes thoroughly.

----

-If you have questions or want to contribute, please open an issue or pull request!